Undergraduate: Wake Forest University, 2005

 While I would never want to relive my past nor wish it on my worst enemy, it has given me the ability to relate to patients on a broader and deeper level.
 I’ve been a part of the “perfect” two parents, two kids, white suburban family.
 I’ve lived in a single parent household, watching my mother struggle through losing my father.
 I’ve had no parents and been uprooted from my home to live with relatives.
 I grew up as an oldest child in a family with two children and became a middle child in a family with four children when I moved in with my cousins.

-Last year I interviewed a 13-year-old boy in a psychiatric hospital with depression and suicidal thoughts.
+Last year I interviewed a 13-year-old boy in a psychiatric hospital who had depression and suicidal thoughts.
 His mother had recently passed away and his father was not a presence in his life.
 Shortly into our discussion, I told the boy that my parents had died when I was his age.
 He looked surprised and asked, “So I’m not the only one?”
-I reassured him that he wasn’t and we kept talking.
+I reassured him that he wasn’t, and we kept talking.
 He asked no questions about my parents, but I feel that opening up about my past allowed him to feel more comfortable and reciprocate that openness to me.

 What advice do you have for new applicants considering a career in medicine?

 If you even think there’s the slightest chance you may attend medical school, focus on getting a high GPA in any major and any class.
-One huge asset I had going back to school is that I didn’t not have to “repair” or “fix” a low GPA.
+One huge asset I had going back to school is that I didn’t have to “repair” or “fix” a low GPA.
 There were many second-time students at UNC-Charlotte, and while it is not impossible to go to medical school with a low undergraduate GPA, those students struggled a lot more than I did.
 GPA repair is far tougher than two semesters of organic chemistry.

 What advice would you give to medical students interested in pursuing a career track similar to yours?